-SIGNS: LIGHTED SPECIALTY
+SIGNS: SPECIALTY LIGHTED

 In the late 1950s, increased use of plastic lead many brewers to promote their beer with unique types of lighting.
 Instead of standard neon or backlit signs, hanging signs, lanterns, lamps and other types of more unusual lighted signs were being used.
 In particular, after International Breweries Inc. (IBI) acquired Bavarian Brewing Co. in 1959, it seemed that their sign promotion was more geared to various specialty signs.
 They were often were smaller, had interesting designs and were less expensive to make.
 However, they often attracted attention, because they were different.
 These specialty signs from IBI were also sometimes modified for their other brands; often they were not just for Bavarian/s.